-All petroleum is made up of algae (and other micro critters—sorry, not dinosaurs, despite what you may have heard) that’s been fossilized and compressed and heated over eons.
+All petroleum is made up of algae (and other micro critters—sorry, not dinosaurs, despite what you may have heard) that's been fossilized and compressed and heated over eons.
 Once sucked from the earth, petroleum is refined into, among other things, polyurethane (PU), the compound that makes up the foam used in the overwhelming majority of surfboards.
 PU is great for surfboards, terrible for the environment.
-But scientists have recently learned how to convert lab-grown algae oil into PU that’s far easier on the environment.
-Algae is grown in big ponds, harvested, then subjected to heat and pressure to cleave its macromolecules into monomers that…look, it’s chemistry, it’s really complicated.
-The point is, algae-oil production doesn’t create all the toxic byproducts and greenhouse gasses of its fossil-fuel cousins.
-Plus, the foam made from algae-based PU is biodegradable.
-And now that foam can be made into surfboards.
+But scientists have recently learned how to convert lab-grown algae oil into PU that's far easier on the environment than its fossil fuel cousins.
+Plus, the foam made from algae-based PU is biodegradable and can now be made into surfboards.

 Arctic Foam, an Oceanside, California-based blank manufacturer, recently teamed up with scientists at UC San Diego and a commercial algae-oil producer in Northern California called Solazyme to make what they insist is a perfectly viable alternative to traditional PU blanks.
 Judges at the 2015 Boardroom surfboard expo—a group that included Rob Machado, Greg Long, and Ryan Burch—were so impressed that they voted the algae board Best in Show in the Best Sustainability Advancement category.
 "PU foam remains the dominant material for surfboard blanks," said Michael Stewart, co-founder of Sustainable Surf.
 "Any significant improvement to its environmental performance could make a big impact—if widely adopted."